-- Art History Major
+Art and Design Major

 Graphic Design conveys visual information with meaning and significance.
 Using typography, illustration, symbolism, and photography, graphic designers communicate ideas in visual terms.
 At Saint Xavier University, development of a design vocabulary, knowledge of design history, theory, technique and practical application, and a philosophy of problem-solving methodologies make up the Graphic Design specialization.
 Studio projects stimulate creative exploration of concepts in both traditional and contemporary media, including experimental and production work on the computer.

 The co-participation in Senior Seminar of Graphic Design and Studio Art students provides a valuable opportunity to discover common denominators in both fine and applied arts that the entire design curriculum promotes.

 Art Educators in the Saint Xavier University Secondary Education program are taught to provide active and imaginative learning strategies for the visual education of students.
-Through an interdisciplinary Art, Design, and Art History program, future artists/teachers acquire a thorough knowledge of visual art and design concepts, as well as techniques and experiences to bring to their prospective roles as visual Art/Design educators.
+Through an interdisciplinary Art, Design, and Art History program, future artists/teachers acquire a thorough knowledge of visual art and design concepts, as well as techniques and experiences to bring to their prospective roles as visual art/design educators.

+The Studio Art Program courses include exposure to contemporary practice, visual culture theory, and historical perspectives for the visual arts.
 Students majoring in Studio Art develop an area of concentration that will be the focus of their Senior Seminar.
-This seminar workshop course introduces all students to professional standards and opportunities in the visual art world, provides individual and group critiquing, and allows each student to develop his/her own body of visual work.
+This seminar workshop course introduces all students to professional standards and opportunities in the visual art world, provides individual and group critiquing, and allows students to develop their own bodies of visual work.

 The Senior Seminar culminates in a Senior Art and Design exhibit in the SXU Gallery.
 This group-venture calls for original individual work from each student, plus the cooperative effort of designing publicity materials and installing a professional show.